A Nightmare on Elm Street (2010 film): Plot

-As a result of their insomnia, Nancy and Quentin have sporadic microsleeps and become hypnagogic, causing them to dream and hallucinate randomly.
-To try to stop Krueger, they decide to go to the preschool to learn what they can.
-On the way, Nancy is attacked by Krueger when she hallucinates, during which she pulls a piece of Krueger's sweater out of the dream world into reality.
+As a result of their insomnia, Nancy and Quentin experience sporadic microsleeps and become hypnagogic, causing them to hallucinate.
+To try to stop Krueger, they go to the preschool.
+On the way, Nancy is attacked by Krueger, during which she pulls a piece of his sweater out of her hallucination into reality.
 Quentin takes Nancy to the hospital, where he steals adrenaline to help them stay awake.
-Nancy and Quentin eventually make it to the preschool and uncover Krueger's hidden room to find proof of his crimes; they realize that Krueger, now a vengeful ghost, wants revenge on them for disclosing his abuse.
-Nancy decides to pull Krueger out of the dream world and kill him in the real world.
-Quentin tries to stay awake long enough to pull Nancy out of her dream when she grabs Krueger, but he falls asleep and is attacked.
+At the preschool, the two find proof of Krueger's crimes, including crude photos.
+Krueger, now a vengeful ghost, wants revenge on the kids for disclosing his abuse.
+Nancy decides to pull Krueger out of the dream world, like she did with his sweater, and kill him.
+Quentin and Nancy both fall asleep and are attacked.

-Krueger goes after Nancy and explains that he deliberately left her for last so that she would be comatose.
-Quentin awakens and uses the adrenaline to wake Nancy, who then pulls Krueger into reality.
-They fight and Nancy uses a broken paper cutter blade to kill him before she torches the room with Krueger's body inside.
-She and Quentin escape and are rescued by the police officers and firefighters, who are unable to find Krueger's remains.
-After Nancy and her mother return home from the hospital, Krueger suddenly appears in the mirror's reflection.
-While Nancy screams, Krueger kills Nancy's mother before pulling her body through a mirror and disappearing.
+As Krueger goes after Nancy, her cries awaken Quentin, who uses the adrenaline to wake her.
+Nancy pulls Krueger with her into reality.
+She manages to slit his neck before torching the room with his body inside.
+Police, however, are unable to find Krueger's remains.
+After Nancy and her mother return home, Krueger appears in the mirror's reflection and kills her mother, pulling her body through the mirror as Nancy screams.